RECRUITEASY – TERMS OF ENGAGEMENT FOR PAYE TEMPORARY WORKERS (CONTRACT OF SERVICE) v1.3

 3.6.
 For the purpose of calculating the average number of weekly hours worked by the Temporary Worker on an Assignment for the purposes of the Working Time Regulations, the start date for the relevant averaging period shall be the date on which the Temporary Worker commences the first Assignment.

 3.7.
-If, before or during an Assignment or during the Relevant Period, the Client wishes to Engage the Temporary Worker directly or through another employment business, the Temporary Worker acknowledges that the Employment Business will be entitled either to charge the Client a Transfer Fee or to agree a Period of Extended Hire with the Client at the end of which the Temporary Worker may be Engaged directly by the Client or through another employment business without further charge to the Client.
+If, before or during an Assignment or during the Relevant Period, the Client wishes to Engage the Temporary Worker directly or through another employment business, the Temporary Worker acknowledges that the Temporary Worker must immediately inform the Employment Business of the approach by the Client and that the Employment Business will be entitled either to charge the Client a Transfer Fee or to agree a Period of Extended Hire with the Client at the end of which the Temporary Worker may be Engaged directly by the Client or through another employment business without further charge to the Client.
 In addition the Employment Business will be entitled to charge a Transfer Fee to the Client if the Client introduces the Temporary Worker to a third party who subsequently Engages the Temporary Worker within the Relevant Period.
+The Temporary Worker acknowledges that they must not make any approach to the Client or attempt to circumvent the Employment Business with a view to being directly employed either by the Client or any other business known by or associated with the Client.

 4.1.
 The Temporary Worker is not obliged to accept any Assignment offered by the Employment Business but if s/he does so, during every Assignment and afterwards where appropriate, s/he will: